codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps.md

 ## Creating your own step

 You can use the [Codefresh CLI](https://codefresh-io.github.io/cli/) and more specifically the [step-type resource](https://codefresh-io.github.io/cli/steps/) to create your own step.
-Each Codefresh step is composed from two parts.
+Each Codefresh step is composed from two parts:

 1. The step description in the special yaml syntax for describing Codefresh steps
 1. A Docker images that implements the step (optional)